ip69719/ci-portfolio-four/README.md

 A hero image is placed at the top of a website to create a strong visual impression.
 It incorporates both a high-quality image and text to represent the brand.

 #### Call-to-action (CTA) buttons
-CTA button encourages visitors to book an appointment.
+The CTA button encourages visitors to book an appointment.
 When clicked, it brings users to the appointment booking page.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/hero.png)

 #### Welcome message and interior image
 The middle section of the homepage contains welcoming text highlighting industry awards.
-It contains an image of the salon interior that sets the tone of the business.
+It also contains an image of the salon interior that sets the tone of the business.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/welcome.png)